0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

-# Authentication Request
+# ZK Request API

-The first step of interacting with a wallet involves presenting an authentication request.
-In this tutorial, we will explain the difference between two types of authentication requests: **Basic Auth** and **Query-based Auth**.
+The first step of interacting with a wallet involves presenting a zk request.
+In this tutorial, we will explain the difference between two types of zk requests: **Basic Auth Request** and **Query-based Request**.

-A Basic Auth requires users to prove that they are the owners of an identity.
-No further requirements are set.

-A Query-based Auth requires users to prove that:

-- They are the owner of an identity.
-- They own a claim that satisfy a certain property.
+A Basic Auth Request allow to design a minimal identifier request to the user.
+As a response to that, the user will share a proof that he/she is the owner of that identifier.

+A Query-based Request allow to design a more complex query request to the user.
+As a response to that, the user will share a proof that he/she owns a claim that satisfies the properties defined inside the query.

-## Basic Auth
+## Basic Auth Request

 The Basic Auth Request allows verifiers to interact with a wallet and authenticate the user it by its identifier.
-Polygon ID Basic Auth can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting any specific requirements.
+Basic Auth Request can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting any specific requirements.

 #### CreateAuthorizationRequest